Understanding Brand Archetypes in Marketing

 Traditional SEO Example:

-You write an article called “Top 10 Coffee Shops in New York City.”
-You optimize it for keywords like “best coffee NYC” and “coffee near me.”
+You write an article called “Top 10 Best Digital Marketing Agencies in Islamabad” You optimize it for keywords like “best digital marketing agency ISB” and “marketing agency near me.”
 Your goal is to appear on Google’s first page so people click through to your article.

 LLM SEO Example: